 - 3.2.19 The FME[C]A results are presented in the form of standardized tables with a full list of equipment and components, types and causes of possible failures, failure detection means (alarms, monitoring and telemetric devices), assessments of frequencies and consequences and recommendations on hazard mitigation. - 3.2.20 The FME[C]A methods correspond to the HAZOP level in terms of the set of initial data, complexity and detailing of the results obtained.
-These methods may be used in combination. - 3.2.21 Examples of use of individual FME[C]A elements are given in Figs. 1 to 3 of Appendix 4, as well as Appendix 5 to Part XV "MODU/FOP Safety Assessment" of the MODU/FOP Rules.
+These methods may be used in combination. - 3.2.21 Examples of use of individual FME[C]A elements are given in $\frac{\text{Figs. 1} 3}{\text{Modes}}$ of Appendix 4 of these Rules, as well as Appendix 5 to Part XV "Safety Assessment" of the MODU Rules and Appendix 5 to Part XV "Safety Assessment" of the FOP Rules.